-- Design and conduct the required research effectively and efficiently in the time frame of the supporting funding and under limited supervision - Develop effective timelines and milestones based on goals of the research program - Plan and carry out experiments focused on completion of research project aims to meet agreed timelines and milestones. - Independently collect, manage and analyse quantitative data, prepare figures and reports for publications, seeking guidance from more senior staff when required - Capacity and willingness to work with an increasing degree of autonomy or with other members of the team, as required.
+- Design and conduct the required research effectively and efficiently in the time frame of the supporting funding and under limited supervision. - Develop effective timelines and milestones based on goals of the research program - Plan and carry out experiments focused on completion of research project aims to meet agreed timelines and milestones. - Independently collect, manage and analyse quantitative data, prepare figures and reports for publications. - Capacity and willingness to work independently or with other members of the team, as required.

-- Undertake research publishing and presenting outcomes in refereed journals, books, conference and seminars, reports etc. - Maintain accurate experimental records and laboratory books - Co-Supervision of undergraduate (Honours) and RHD students, should the opportunity arise. - Active participation in some outreach activities relating to research and scholarship - Effective liaison with external networks to foster collaborative partnerships - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 3.
+- Publish and present research work in refereed journals, books, conference and seminars, reports etc. - Maintain accurate experimental records and laboratory books - Occupational Health and Safety (OH&S) responsibilities as outlined in section 4.